cmpd6/cmpd6.github.io/_minisymposia/multiscale-models-of-infectious-diseases.md

     - Fabian Cardozo Ojeda
 ---

-#### Note
-Talk titles and links to abstracts will appear when the information is submitted and processed.
+(Note: talk titles and links to abstracts will appear when the information is submitted by speakers and processed.)

 <h3 class="font-weight-light mb-3">Description</h3>